 In 1962 Ted’s extensive knowledge and experience was brought together in his definitive textbook, Loudspeakers, published by Focal Press.
 It included first principle derivation of all loudspeaker parameters (now usually referred to as Theil Small parameters) and became the industry bible.
 Around this time Ted, together with Goodmans export manager, Lesley Watts, left the company to form Jordan-Watts.

 Ted remained with Jordan-Watts for several years, developing the famous Jordan-Watts module (see separate page).
-He left to start his own consultancy, working on a diverse range of projects such as: the use of titanium as a cone material, advising on sound absorption in buildings, the development of a phono cartridge, and pressure devices for use in the medical industry.
+He left to start his own consultancy, working on a diverse range of projects.
+One collaboration was with John Wright (later of IMF Loudspeakers) of the Audio & Design company, to develop a full-range titanium cone drive unit, which later went on to be marketed by QED and Keith Monks.

 In 1975, EJ Jordan Designs was formed to develop, manufacture and market Ted’s own products.
-One of the first was a 50 mm metal cone driver.
-It was initially intended as a prototype and a few were sold to friends.
-The driver received an excellent review in a UK journal and the 50 mm Module went into production.
+One of the first was a prototype 50 mm alloy cone loudspeaker driver.
+This pioneered the idea of using a mid-HF driver with a bass unit, and a crossover point at a much lower frequency than the usual bass-mid and dome tweeter combination.

-A range of drive units followed and these – together with the 50 mm Module – went through a number of refinements.
-They appeared in commercial speaker systems from Elite Townshend, Electrofluidics, Credo and, not least, a revitalised Jordan-Watts company in the 1990s.
-Ted also developed his own novel class A/B power amplifier and matching preamp, second-hand examples of which are highly sought after today.
+A range of Jordan loudspeaker drive units followed.
+They appeared in commercial speaker systems from Elite Townshend, Electrofluidics, Sequerra, Credo and a revitalised Jordan-Watts company.
+Ted developed his own novel class A/B power amplifier and matching preamp, second-hand examples of which are highly sought after today.

-Ted’s innovative legacy continues to this day through the company that bears his name.
+Ted’s innovative legacy continues to this day through the company that bears his name and he left a number of new ideas and designs to be developed over coming years.